 If you plan to do some hiking around Asheville with a baby or toddler, a good baby hiking carrier will let you explore all the trails.
 You’ll also want to take a look through our tips on hiking with a baby or our tips on hiking with toddlers.

-We have a complete packing list for travel with a baby, but if you are looking to pack light, renting baby equipment while traveling is an excellent way to do that.
+We have a complete packing list for travel with a baby, but if you are looking to pack light, you can easily rent your baby equipment in Asheville from BabyQuip.

 Best Parks for Visiting Asheville with a Toddler